 At the very least, they want to feel confident about their chest appearance.
 Massive scars along the chest would defeat the purpose.

 One of the benefits of gyno surgery is that it is considered cosmetic in nature.
 Your surgeon uses both technique and skill to improve your contours and achieve symmetry.
 The idea is to give you natural results without a hint that you had a procedure done for dramatically improved results .

 As such, gynecomastia doctors will usually work to hide the incisions made within the natural folds of your body.
 These include the areas under your arm, where your skin naturally creases.
 When the incisions are hidden there, even when healed, they will hardly be noticeable.

 There are instances where scarring is inevitable, such as when gynecomastia has reached extreme levels.
-When there is excess skin to be removed along the sides of the chest, there are going to be scars when the excision marks heal.
+When there is excess skin to be removed along the sides of the chest, there will be scars when the excision marks heal.

 Any scarring that does result should heal somewhat.
-There are also ways you can minimize healed scars further, such as creams, lotions, and laser treatments.
+You can also minimize healed scars further such as creams, lotions, and laser treatments.

 Gynecomastia surgery that involves the removal of glandular tissue is performed laparoscopically.
 Small incisions act as entry points for a scoped camera.
 The camera has a light attached.
 Other incisions are used to insert other tools, such as a cutting device, used to remove the excess breast gland.

 Sagging skin along the sides and front of the chest can be cut away during a gynecomastia procedure.
 This technique is called excision.